 \subsection{Calculation of \Uff{}, \Upp{} and $U_{fp}$ in UO$_2$}

-In this section, we use our recent cRPA implementation which allows calculations of effective interactions among multiple orbitals in systems with entangled bands to compute \Uff{}, \Upp{} and $U_{fp}$ in UO$_2$.

-The goal is first to understand the role of the initial band structure on calculated values and to determine values that could be used to compute structural and electronic properties.
-The results are gathered on Tab.~\ref{table:cRPA-GGAU}.
+In this section, we use our recent cRPA implementation, which allows calculations of effective interactions among multiple orbitals in systems with entangled bands to compute \Uff{}, \Upp{}, and $U_{fp}$ in UO$_2$.
+The goal is first to understand the role of the initial band structure in calculated values and to determine values that could be used to compute structural and electronic properties.
+The results are gathered in Table~\ref{tab:cRPA-GGAU}.